-- Tutoring and study skills training. - Secondary school offerings including high school course requirements, constitution test preparation, and various other academic requirements necessary for the participants to progress toward high school diplomas or GEDs. - High school credit recovery and correspondence classes. - Summer employment opportunities directly relate to the participants' career plans and education plans.

-- Job readiness workshops. - Paid work experiences.
+- Tutoring and study skills training. - Secondary school offerings including high school course requirements, constitution test preparation, and various other academic requirements necessary for the participants to progress toward high school diplomas or GEDs. - High school credit recovery and correspondence classes. - Summer employment opportunities directly relate to the participants' career plans and education plans. - Job readiness workshops. - Paid work experiences.
 Young Adult Program place participants at a job site and pay the first 60 days of wages.
 The employer then has the opportunity to permanently hire the participants. - Occupational skill training including Certified Nursing Assistant, Microsoft Office Specialist Certification, Certified Production Technician, Commercial Driver's License. - Leadership development opportunities. - Supportive services including transportation, school expenses, work experience expenses and child care. - Adult Mentoring. - Follow-up services. - Comprehensive guidance and counseling. - Financial Literacy workshops. - Entrepreneurial Skills Training. - Labor Market Information. - Preparation for youth to transition to post-secondary education and training. - Graduate & Get Paid program which was referenced in Chapter 4.C under career pathways bullet point - Youth programs partner with Junior Achievement and Jobs for American Graduates to help youth understand local career opportunities, technical skills and soft skills need for employment. - This program is open to all youth including youth with disabilities.
 For additional support, program may refer youth with disabilities to Kankakee Community College Disability Services Coordinator to help youth with disabilities with any barriers to post-secondary education.
 In addition, the Youth Adults Program will refer to the appropriate social service agency for that particular county.
-In Kankakee County, the YAPS program would refer to the DHS Vocational Rehabilitation partner for further services.
-In Livingston County, the DHS Vocational Rehabilitation office or the Futures Unlimited.
+In Kankakee County, the YAPS program would refer to the DHS - Vocational Rehabilitation partner for further services.
+In Livingston County, the DHS - Vocational Rehabilitation office or the Futures Unlimited.
 Futures Unlimited is a local not for profit whose purpose is to serve individuals with a variety of physical, developmental and mental disabilities in Livingston County.
-Thus, eligible WIOA youth with disabilities have an individual service strategy created through the My Future program to be successful using multiple resources to ensure success. - Approximately 20% of youth enrolled in Program Year 2019 WIOA year are youth with disabilities in Livingston County & 6% of youth enrolled are youth with disabilities in Kankakee County.
+Thus, eligible WIOA youth with disabilities have an individual service strategy created through the My Future program to be successful using multiple resources to ensure success.